The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand.

 The biotech was further boosted in July by support from the U.S. government, which committed $1.6 billion to fund late-stage testing of Novavax's vaccine and to buy 100 million doses.

 In September, Novavax published full results from its Phase 1 study, which showed its vaccine spurred encouraging immune responses.
 Like other experimental shots, vaccination was associated with mostly mild side effects in most trial participants.
+A late-stage study began in the U.K. in late September, aiming to enroll 10,000 people.

 Still, Novavax faces an uphill climb to prove its technology.
 Its vaccine platform, which uses recombinant proteins to trigger an immune response, has a mixed track record.
 Before Novavax reported in March its flu vaccine succeeded, two late-stage studies of a potential shot for respiratory syncytial virus failed.
 Other experimental vaccines for coronavirus cousins SARS and MERS never made it to late-stage testing.